-Use the report command to display a report of the advisor or manager report advisor manager advisor type port# port# Is the port number.
+Use the report command to display a report of the advisor or manager report advisor manager advisor type port# type Is the type of advisor.
+See Table 13 on page 102 for advisor types.

 Displays a report of information about a specific advisor.